VidProM: A Million-scale Real Prompt-Gallery Dataset for Text-to-Video Diffusion Models: Related Works

 \textbf{Text-Video Datasets.} While several published text-video datasets exist \cite{wang2023videofactory,xue2022advancing,xu2016msr,Bain21,xue2022hdvila,chen2024panda70M,yu2023celebv,wang2023internvid}, they primarily consist of caption-(real)-video pairs rather than prompt-(generated)-video pairs.
 For example, \textit{WebVid-10M} is a large-scale text-video dataset with 10 million video-text pairs collected from stock footage websites \cite{Bain21}. \textit{HDVILA-100M} \cite{xue2022hdvila} is a comprehensive video-language dataset designed for multimodal representation learning, offering high-resolution and diverse content. \textit{Panda-70M} \cite{chen2024panda70M} is a curated subset of HDVILA-100M \cite{xue2022hdvila}, featuring semantically consistent and high-resolution videos.
 In contrast, our \dsnameM~ contains prompts authored by real users to generate videos of interest, and the videos are produced by text-to-video diffusion models.

 \textbf{Prompt Datasets.} Existing datasets underscore the significance of compiling a set of prompts.
 In the \textit{text-to-text} domain, studies \cite{zhong2021adapting} demonstrate that gathering and analyzing prompts can aid in developing language models that respond more effectively to prompts. \textit{PromptSource} \cite{bach2022promptsource} recognizes the growing popularity of using prompts to train and query language models, and thus create a system for generating, sharing, and utilizing natural language prompts.
-In the \textit{text-to-image} domain, \textit{DiffusionDB} \cite{wang-etal-2023-diffusiondb} collects a large-scale prompt-image dataset, revealing its potential to open up new avenues for research.
+In the \textit{text-to-image} domain, \textit{DiffusionDB} \cite{wang-etal-2023-diffusiondb}, which is nominated for the best paper of ACL 2023, collects a large-scale prompt-image dataset, revealing its potential to open up new avenues for research.
 Given the importance of prompt datasets and the new era of text-to-video generation brought by \textit{Sora} \cite{openai2023videogeneration}, this paper presents the first prompt dataset specifically collected for \textit{text-to-video} generation.